Our Mayor’s Air Quality Fund (MAQF) is a £20 million fund over 10 years to support projects by London boroughs to improve air quality.

 The first round of funding supported a wide range of projects, including: freight consolidation, green walls, low emission vehicles, reducing pollution from construction sites and digital signage to reduce engine idling.
 You can read about them in our MAQF report.

-In round two we awarded £5million across 28 boroughs.
-Projects started in April 2015 and include:
+In round 2 we awarded £5 million across 28 boroughs.
+Projects started in 2016 and will be completed in April 2019 and include:

 - electrifying Hackney Council’s vehicle fleet